terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

    :::{admonition} Maintain funds for transaction fees
    :class: warning
-   It is recommended to maintain some funds in your wallet in order to be able to pay for transaction fees.
+   It is recommended to maintain some funds in your wallet for future transactions.
 Without available capital for fee payment, you will not be able to carry out further transactions until more tokens are transferred to your wallet.
    :::

-5. Double-check the amounts and fees, enter your password and click **Submit**.
+5. Double-check the amounts and fees, enter your password, and click **Submit**.

 Congratulations, you've just delegated Luna!